submarinerich/sbin/README.md

 Run with defaults

-    > sbt
-    run
+    rake run

+---

+**Note** This is legacy stuff I haven't enabled in the current build scripts - _candersonmiller_

-Will start server at http://localhost:8080 with default login/password "admin"/"admin"
+Will start server at http://localhost:8079 with default login/password "admin"/"admin"

 Run with provided username and password